knetikmedia/knetikcloud-csharp-net20-client/docs/UsersSubscriptionsApi.md

             var apiInstance = new UsersSubscriptionsApi();
             var userId = 56;  // int? | The id of the user
             var inventoryId = 56;  // int? | The id of the user's inventory
-            var planId = planId_example;  // string | The id of the new plan.
+            var planId = new StringWrapper(); // StringWrapper | The id of the new plan.
 Must be from the same subscription (optional)

             try
             {